shabeer-syed/ACEs/about.md

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/home%20view%20domains.png)](https://shabeer-syed.github.io/ACEs/domains) | [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/definitions%20NEW.png)](https://shabeer-syed.github.io/ACEs/definitions)

 ## How can ACEs indicators and domains help (so what)?
-The main objective of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting a data-driven approach to integration of trauma-informed care across platforms.
+The main objective of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting data-driven integration of trauma-informed care across platforms.

 We **do not** recommend or promote using ACE indicators to guide individual clinical decision making (eg, screening).
 Further research is needed to evaluate the benefits and harms of individual identification and screening using ACE indicators.